We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 It hurts.
 I understand that.

 But what you decide to do with all that heartache is more important than the hurt itself.
 Would you rather get back at the person and make them hurt as you did?
-Or would you rather let go and forgive?
+Or would you rather let it go and forgive?

 The problem is, holding onto the past causes you to relive the pain over and over again.
 As a result, you get stuck in this angry, accusatory state that hinders you from progressing and succeeding in other aspects of your life.